 Here are a few reasons why I like Vanguard:

-- They basically invented index investing, which is at the core of my personal investment philosophy (we’ll talk more about this later in the book).
+- They basically invented index investing, which is at the core of my personal investment philosophy (we’ll talk more about this later on).

 - They are investor-focused.
 Since their founding, Vanguard’s mission has been to provide high-quality investment options to people of all levels of wealth.